Strategy

 The quality of our portfolio continues to produce outstanding operating metrics measured in terms of rental growth, retail sales, occupancy, OCR levels, footfall, positive lease spreads on renewals and relettings and rent collection.

-• Leasing excellence is more than leasing vacant space, but all about what future tenancy mix is required to make the shopping centre even more relevant for its communities.
+• Leasing excellence is not just about letting vacant space but involves a detailed evaluation of what future tenancy mix is required to make the shopping centre even more relevant for its communities.

 • Our leasing teams are therefore in constant dialogue with the most important international, national and local retail and non-retail (i.e. health care, fitness and other services) groups, monitoring emerging trends and innovations in the retail and non-retail world and often assisting and providing advice to new market entrants.